mdawaffe/Congregate/README.md

 Storage
 -------

-* `store/` : Partial/short representations of checkins, venues (both liked and visited), tips, and curated lists.
+* `store/` : Partial/short representations of checkins, liked venues, visited venues, tips, and curated lists.
 Photo JSON files.
 The only representations of users and tastes.
 * `store/full/`: Full/long representations of checkins, venues (both liked and visited), tips, and curated lists.
 Photo image files.